 The VHCA teaches a fun, interesting, historically accurate and martially vigorous syllabus, while remaining true to 19th Century / Victorian-era source material as the basis of study.

 Classes are held from 7:30pm to 9:30pm on Wednesday nights in the School Hall of the Moorabbin Primary School in Worthing Road, Moorabbin.
 They consist of a warm-up and light physical conditioning session; training and drills in specific theories and techniques from our source material and structured bouting (sparring with weapons), giving students the opportunity to apply what they have learned in a coached oppositional environment.
+Private lessons may also be arranged on request.

 The Academy’s focus on Victorian-era combat styles gives us a wide-range of possible historical manuals to choose from.
 Our main focus is the Italian military sabre, while two secondary weapons are la canne (singlestick) and the bayonet.
 We’ll also look at a number of other systems and weapon styles as time permits.